 As noted, the project is inter-disciplinary in nature since it draws on historical (textual), archaeological and art-historical sources (material remains).
 Scholars in the discipline of history, historical archaeology and art-history will benefit from this project since it will examine the dialogical relationship between texts and material culture and their impact on the sacred landscape.
 This will also help students engage with a geographically distant culture in an interactive and meaningful way.

-Students will work with Amar this summer to continue development of digital documentation and geographic alignment of the sacred center sites.
-The field processes and methods for digital collection development this summer will be used by students in the India abroad program, NYSICCSI, in Fall 2013.
-Amar will be advising two students in this program led by Prof Vikash Yadav from Hobart William Smith College.
-Students from St. Lawrence University will also be participating.
-Hamilton College’s Educational Technology Services Department and DHi are developing a Google based collaboration site for the study abroad data collection.
-DHi will migrate research data and information from the study abroad research Google site into longer term digital repository collections for continued scholarship.
+Students have worked with Amar to complete phase I of the Gaya Project, which included digital documentation and geographic alignment of twenty shrines within the city of Gaya.
+The collection has been utilized for collaborative presentations with research students and classes.
+The collection has also been useful for students doining independent research projects for Amar's courses.
+The field processes and methods for digital collection development has been used by students in the India abroad program, NYSICCSI since Fall 2013.
+Amar is currently advising two students in this program which include students from Hobart William Smith College and St. Lawrence University.
+Hamilton College’s Educational Technology Services Department and DHi developed a Google based collaboration site for the study abroad data collection, which continues to be utilized for the program.